gsalaman/astro_notes/journal.md

 Then did the counterweight.
 Needed 2 of the 3 plates, and it's on the very nose of the scope.
 Guiding much better:
 <img width="901" height="537" alt="Screenshot 2026-05-23 at 11 00 17 PM" src="https://github.com/user-attachments/assets/77eef1ae-ec52-42b0-96a6-9e4289abd709" />

 Did a couple quick pics to see how far off the guidescope was from the "main view".
+ASTAP analysis says I'm off by about a degree.
+Quick photoshop check:  I'm 4.12 arc-seconds-per-pixel.
+Center of the 1920x1080 is 960x540.
+Center of sombrero (via photoshop ruler) is 897 pixels away...or just over 3600 arc seconds...which is a degree!!!!
+Yay math!!!

+Took the opportunity to grab a bunch of M104, M51, and a couple moon pics.

 # 5-11-26 AM Checks
 * Get Flats.
 Doesn't look like I need 'em, but just in case